 During the hot weather months, be sure the rabbits have plenty of ventilation.
 Keep clean fresh water available.
 Empty and rinse out any water bowl that becomes contaminated with feces or urine.
 Fresh water will help keep your rabbits healthy.
 Overheated rabbits can die.
 I house my adult does and bucks in a wooden building with hinged doors that open on the north, south and west sides.
 Using three fans-one located on each side of the building-keeps the air circulating through the hutches on hot days and nights.
 Again, checking twice a day, I make sure there is plenty of clean drinking water available.
 It is best to feed and water your rabbits around the same time each day, whether it be morning or evening.

 When breeding your does, the process should be done twice.
 Watch closely, sometimes the breeding is over within seconds after you have closed the hutch door.
-The buck, upon climax, with typically fall over backwards and roll away.
+The buck, upon climax, with typically fall over backward and roll away.
 He will announce his success with a little foot, thumping.
-Breeding the doe again four to eight hours later, will generally guarantee her to be fertile.
+Breeding the doe again four to eight hours later will generally guarantee her to be fertile.
 During the hottest months, there can be some problems in the breeding process.
 Older bucks are prone to becoming temporarily sterile.
 If you decide to purchase more than one buck, be sure one of them is young and virile.

 A word on weaning the young.
 Remove the juveniles from their mother a few at a time.
 Doing this will allow the doe’s milk to dry up gradually, naturally.
 When the last baby has been moved to the growing cages, then remove the nesting box.
-During hot weather, I prefer to use wooden nesting boxes with ¾ inch holes drilled in the sides, front, back and bottom.
+During hot weather, I prefer to use wooden nesting boxes with ¾ inch holes drilled in the sides, front, back, and bottom.
 The holes allow air to circulate around the young.
 When the little ones start hopping out of the nest, the box can be turned over onto its side for easier access.
 This also allows the urine to drain out.
 Be sure to keep the box clean of feces.

 Rabbits can become infected with ear mites.
 If this should happen, you can make your own medicine using a 50/50 mixture of camphor oil and baby, olive or cooking oil.
 Squirt or pour a small amount of oil directly into the affected ear and rub in gently.
 Wait two to three days and repeat if necessary.